 Q: HOW DOES THE SLIDING SCALE WORK?
 DO I HAVE TO SHOW PROOF OF INCOME TO QUALIFY FOR THE LOWER END OF THE SCALE?

-A: Our sliding scale is $75-$125.
+A: Our sliding scale is $70-115.
 Guests self-select an amount along the scale as a nightly rate.
 This amount covers your lodging +1 person if you are traveling with a caretaker.
-If you are in need of extra assistance such as caretaking, transportation, or meal prep, please visit our CARETAKING page for more information.
+If you are in need of extra assistance such as caretaking or transportation, please visit our CARETAKING page for more information.

 Q: IS QUEST HOUSE A NON-PROFIT?

-A: Quest House is a project of the non-profit Empowerment WORKS!
+A: Quest House is working to become part of a non-profit again.

 Q: DO YOU OFFER SCHOLARSHIPS?

 A: Currently we are only able to offer a sliding scale, this ends up being less than many other lodging options in the bay area, especially with all the donated extras we have at the house.
-One of our 2020 goals is to establish an official scholarship fund!
+We are in the process of setting up a scholarship fund.

 Q: CAN I BRING MY PET WITH ME?